pingcap/docs/tidb-cloud/serverless-driver-node-example.md

    mysql://[username]:[password]@[host]/[database]
     ```

-2. In the `package.json` file, specify the ESM module by adding `type: "module"`.
+2. In the `package.json` file, specify the ES module by adding `type: "module"`.

     For example: